fbpx

 • The right to have physical possession of the children

 There is a legal presumption in Texas that the two parents will have joint custody when it comes to making decisions for the children.
 A child custody case will start from the presumption that the parents will share in decision-making unless one party overcomes that presumption.
 In general, it is better that the two parents work together to make decisions for the children.
 In the ideal situation, the children would benefit from the input and participation of both parents.
+The court may consider some of the following factors in deciding to award sole custody to one parent in the area of decision-making:

 • The history of the parent’s relationship with a child